turingschool/front-end-curriculum/projects/module-1/ideabox-group.md

 This means, we DO NOT want to see:

-* Code that completes iterations but is sloppy
+* Code that completes extensions but is sloppy
 * One or both team members do not understand every single line of code
 * One or both team members skips the problem solving process (pseudocoding, talking out the problem, articulating, planning) in the pursuit of completing functionality
 * A score cannot be earned if all developers are not intimately familiar with the concepts and understanding driving every line of code.